zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The [standard proposal][2] containes dedicated constructors to provide a better
+The [standard proposal][2] contains dedicated constructors to support these functions better using `nontype_t`.
-support for this kind of functions, by using `nontype_t`.
 We should also add
 support for `nontype_t` to provide the same functionality.

 ## Implementation Plan

-In this blog post we will implement a `function_ref` similar to the [proposal][2].
+This blog post will implement a `function_ref` similar to the [proposal][2].
-We will do this step by step and try to explain the implementation on the way.
+We will do this step by step and explain the implementation.
-The API in the end should look like this[^2]:
+The API, in the end, should look like this[^2]:

 ```cpp
 template<class...
 S> class function_ref;    // not defined